Florida seniors, nursing homes brace for Irma

 Shell Point residents also are advised to pack personal evacuation kits that include a two-week supply of medications, a three-day supply of special dietary items and ample portable oxygen supplies, among other necessities, she said.

 "While Hurricane Charley directly hit Southwest Florida in 2004, Shell Point evacuated 1,750 residents into its hurricane shelter.
-Medical supplies, food supplies, water and equipment were set up and a special room was dedicated to keeping residents and employee's pets safe," she said.
+Medical supplies, food supplies, water and equipment were set up and a special room was dedicated to keeping residents and employee's pets safe," Schneider said.

 Often, emergencies of the past help to inform preparation for the future, Knapp said.